sdatspun2/api-standards/index.md

 DELETE https://api.foo.com/v1/customer/users/ALT-JFWXHGUV7VI
 ```

-In summary,
+In summary:

-* There's a well defined entry point for an API which a client navigates to all other resources.
+* There is a well defined entry point for an API which a client navigates to in order to access all other resources.
-* The client does not need to build the logic of composing URIs to make different requests or code any kind of business rule by looking into the response details (more in detail is described in the later sections) that may be associated with URIs and state changes.
+* The client does not need to build the logic of composing URIs to execute different requests or code any kind of business rule by looking into the response details (more in detail is described in the later sections) that may be associated with the URIs and state changes.
 * The client acknowledges the fact that the process of creating URIs belongs to the server.
-* Although implied, the client also treats URIs as opaque identifiers.
+* Client treats URIs as opaque identifiers.
+* APIs using hypermedia in representations could be extended seamlessly.
+As new methods are introduced, responses could be extended with relevant HATEOAS links.
+In this way, clients could take advantage of the functionality in incremental fashion.
+For example, if the API starts supporting a new `PATCH` operation then clients could use it to do partial updates.

-The mere presence of links does not decouple a client from having to learn the data required to make requests for a transition and all associated link semantics (particularly for `POST`/`PUT`/`PATCH` operations).
+The mere presence of links does not decouple a client from having to learn the data required to make requests for a transition and all associated link semantics, particularly for `POST`/`PUT`/`PATCH` operations.
 An API MUST provide documentation to clearly describe all the links, link relation types and request response formats for each of the URIs.

 Subsequent sections provide more details about the structure of a link and what different relationship types mean.